anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 - The seperation can achieved by using node pools and Kubernetes namespaces.

 ##  5.7 Create and Define Network Policies
-Network Policies allow kubernetes managers to control network access into and out of the containerized applications.
-It is recommended to have a well defined ingress and egress policy for containerised applications.
+Network Policies allow kubernetes managers to control network access into and out of the cloud native applications.
+It is recommended to have a well defined ingress and egress policy for cloud native applications.
 It is also important to modify the default network policies, such as blocking or allowing traffic from other namespaces or clusters while ensuring the namespaces/clusters are running with policy support enabled.

 ##  5.8 Run latest Version
 As new security features and patches are added in every quarterly update, it is important to take advantage of these fixes and patches.